-Certain members of our investment team and Carlyle's senior management team own approximately % of our outstanding common stock.
+Certain members of the investment team, investment committee and Carlyle's senior management team, employees and affiliates own approximately 5% of our outstanding common stock.
 In addition, in order to align the interests of our Investment Adviser's investment professionals with our investors, our Investment Adviser pays a portion of the incentive fees that it receives from us to our Investment Adviser's investment committee and certain investment team members, which may represent a significant component of such individual's compensation.

 Carefully Constructed Portfolio of Diversified Senior Secured, Floating Rate Loans.
 Our portfolio has been defensively constructed, exhibits strong credit quality, generates stable risk-adjusted returns and allows us to generate meaningful investment income, and consequently dividend income, for our stockholders.
-We have invested approximately \$2.0 billion since our inception in directly originated middle market loans.
+We have invested approximately \$2.1 billion since our inception in directly originated middle market loans.
 Our portfolio is highly diversified by borrower, industry sector, sponsor relationships and other metrics.
 As of March 31, 2017, we had a portfolio of 94 investments in 82 portfolio companies across 30 industries and 54 unique sponsors.
 As of March 31, 2017, approximately 99% of our debt investments bore interest at floating rates, subject to interest rate floors, and 78.0% of our portfolio was invested in first-lien debt investments (including 12.1% first lien/last out loans).